-The majority of CAPS All-Stars see CROX as a good bet, with 66.3% giving it an outperform rating.
-The majority of the Fools are in agreement with the All-Stars as 70.8% give it an outperform rating.
-Fools are bullish on Crocs and haven't been shy with their opinions lately, logging 1,973 posts in the past 30 days.
+Most CAPS All-Stars (69.3%) are giving Crocs an outperform rating.
+The majority of the Fools agree with the All-Stars, with 70.9% giving it an outperform rating.
+Over the past month, Fools have logged just five posts on Crocs.
+The tone of their comments has generally been bullish.
 Crocs' bearish CAPS rating of one out of five stars falls short of the Fool community sentiment.

 We can help you keep tabs on your companies with My Watchlist, our free, personalized service.
 Add Crocs now.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.